silnrsi/font-charis/README.txt

 Thank you for your interest in the Charis SIL fonts.
 We hope you find them useful!

+*Please note that this release is an early beta and likely contains bugs that may cause problems.
+Please use it only for testing, not production.
+There may be significant changes prior to release.
+If you find problems please let us know.*

 Charis SIL provides glyphs for a wide range of Latin and Cyrillic characters.
 Please read the documentation on the website (http://scripts.sil.org/CharisSILfont) to see what ranges are supported.